Quality of Evidence Checklist

 What is Critical Appraisal?

-After formulating your research question, and gathering relevant evidence, the next step in evidence-based practice is to critically appraise the evidence.
-This systematic evaluation involves assessing a research article’s methodology, focusing on key factors including validity, reliability, generalizability, and relevance to your specific research topic or clinical question.
-Working through this process will help you identify strengths and weaknesses of an article, ensuring the use of high-quality evidence for making informed decisions.
+After formulating your research question, and gathering relevant evidence, the next step in evidence-based practice is to critically appraise the research.
+This involves systematically evaluating a study’s methodology to assess its validity, reliability, generalizability, and relevance to your specific topic or clinical question.
+Working through this process will help you identify strengths and weaknesses of an article, ensuring the use of high-quality evidence.

 Starting Questions